• Home

 Is Google Sites free?

-How to use Google Sites
+How to create a Google Site

-1. Go to sites.google.com
+1. Go to sites.google.com.

 2. Click Blank site to create a new site.
 Alternatively, you can choose a premade template to kickstart the process.